 “I’m interested in opening a private practice one day and also in mass communications — whether it’s nutrition writing for a magazine or a local news station.
 That’s one of the reasons I wanted to do public health, so I could gain more experience in nutrition communications instead of just focusing on the individual patient-provider level.”

-Employment of dietitians and nutritionists is expected to grow by 11% from 2018 to 2028 — much faster than the average for all occupations.2 The MPH Nutrition concentration will enable you to help meet this demand for nutrition expertise in a range of settings, including:
+Employment of dietitians and nutritionists is expected to grow by 11% from 2020 to 2030 — faster than the average for all occupations.2 The MPH Nutrition concentration will enable you to help meet this demand for nutrition expertise in a range of settings, including:

 Public health nutrition programs